openai/openai-cookbook/examples/How_to_build_a_speech_to_speech_AI_assistant_with_node.md

-# How to build a speech-to-speech AI assistant with Node.js
+# How to build a voice assistant with Node.js

 ![Slide 1](../images/speech_to_speech_slide_4.png)

-This article will walk you through how to build a speech to speech AI assistant with Node.js.
-We will turn a user's audio prompt into text with Whisper.
-Then send that prompt to ChatGPT 4 and, when you get a response back, turn it back into audio with text-to-speech (TTS).
-We will do all of this using Node.js and the OpenAI API.
+This article will teach you how to build a speech-to-speech AI assistant using OpenAI's Node.js SDK.
+We will convert a user's audio prompt into text with Whisper, then send that prompt to ChatGPT-4.
+When we receive a response, we'll convert it back into audio using text-to-speech (TTS).

 To supplement this article I have created an [interactive screencast](https://scrimba.com/scrim/cZ2QLwTG) (scrim) to walk you through the steps.
 I also suggest looking through the [OpenAI API Reference](https://platform.openai.com/docs/api-reference/introduction) to get a better understanding of the tools we will be using.